THLiu55/GTZAN/README.md

-## Comparing the Performance of Different Deep Learning Models on the GTZAN Dataset
+# Comparing the Performance of Different Deep Learning Models on the GTZAN Dataset
 > Author: Tianhao Liu

 > Email: liutianhao328@gmail.com | tianhao.liu@ucdconnect.ie

+**In this project, I tried two approachs to classify the genres of songs.
+One is to build deeplearning model from scratch, using CNN, MLP, LSTM, and GRU.
+Beside this, I also tried to fine tune exsiting pre-trained models to handel my task.**

+## From Scratch
 ### Quick Start
 1. Download the GTZAN dataset to this project folder
 2. Unzip the downloaded database, the name of the downloaded database should be `Data`